the Dark side

-Most Empaths, find themselves at the center of almost any group, they are leaders, teachers, they make good speakers, and can do all these things and more, with considerable talent, however, there is a Dark side to empathy, that one must be aware of, especially in relationships.
+Most Empaths, find themselves at the center of almost any group.
+They are leaders, teachers, they make good speakers, and can do all these things and more, with considerable talent.
+However, there is a Dark side to empathy, that one must be aware of, especially in relationships.
 Some things to consider for any relationship, but doubly so, if one or both of you, are Empaths.

 Be prepared to be considered moody, and "emotional" by most partners.
 Because, quite frankly, we often are.
-But, realize, that most of the "moods" we find ourselves in, are very often, not our own.
+But realize, that many of the "moods" we find ourselves in, are very often, not our own.

 What we hear Vs what we feel:

 Polite social lies, don't go over very well with us, as we know them for the sham they are.
 We find hypocrisy a personal offense.
 Likewise, we have very finely tuned Bullpuckie detectors, going full blast, all the time, so trying to put one over on an Empath, is just asking for trouble.

 The need to be with others and the problems it can create: